easolhq/easolhq.github.io/docs/experience_slot_search/parameters.md

 ### duration
 Accepts an object which specifies how to handle the search, through `equal_to` `greater_than` or `less_than` each taking a number of days.
 The value(s) can be passed as a Liquid variable or explicitly.

-Will return experience dates which have a [duration]({% link docs/reference/objects/product/index.md %}#productduration) within the defined range.
+Will return experience slots which have a [duration]({% link docs/reference/objects/product/index.md %}#productduration) within the defined range.

-Note: Experience [durations]({% link docs/reference/objects/product/index.md%}#productduration) can be returned as a number of hours, 1 day or a number of nights, whereas experience_date_search `duration` will by default always take the duration as a number of days or number of hours. i.e. `duration: {equal_to: 2}` will return experience dates that have a duration of 2 hours or 1 night (2 days).
+Note: Experience [durations]({% link docs/reference/objects/product/index.md%}#productduration) can be returned as a number of hours, 1 day or a number of nights, whereas experience_slot_search `duration` will by default always take the duration as a number of days or number of hours. i.e. `duration: {equal_to: 2}` will return experience slots that have a duration of 2 hours or 1 night (2 days).
 To specify a diferent duration, one can pass the a `duration_unit` alongside the `duration`, the accepted values as `day`, `hour` or `minute`.

 ##### as a search tag attribute
 {% raw %}
 ```
-{% experience_date_search duration: {greater_than: 3, less_than: 8 }, duration_unit: "hour" %}
+{% experience_slot_search duration: {greater_than: 3, less_than: 8 }, duration_unit: "hour" %}
-{% endexperience_date_search %}
+{% endexperience_slot_search %}
 ```
 {% endraw %}